Connection times in large ad-hoc mobile networks: Long-time investigations for the random waypoint model

 \subsection{Recurrence and ergodicity of the RWP}

 Since we want to study long-time properties of the connection time, we will need recurrence and ergodic properties of the RWP, which we provide in this section.
-For the special case of $\mu$ being the uniform distribution on $D$, most of our results in this section are already contained in \cite{BoudecVojnovic06}, but our Proposition~\ref{Harris-rec} below also contains a statement on convergence in total variation, which will be important in Lemma~\ref{lem-ZHarris} below.
+For the special case of $\Wcal$ being the uniform distribution on $D$, most of our results in this section are already contained in \cite{BoudecVojnovic06}, but our Proposition~\ref {Harris-rec} below also contains a statement on convergence in total variation, which will be important in Lemma~\ref{lem-ZHarris} below.
 For the reader's convenience, we provide all necessary proofs; they are independent of \cite{BoudecVojnovic06}, but use different variants of the Markov renewal theorem available in the literature.

-The trajectory is divided into {\it trips}, by which we mean the parts from leaving a waypoint to arriving at the next one. $\P^{\ssup 0}$ and $\E^{\ssup 0}$ denote probability and expectation if the process starts at time 0 at the beginning of a trip at the zeroth of the waypoints, i.e., if the initial waypoint $W_0$ has distribution $\mu$.
+The trajectory is divided into {\it trips}, by which we mean the parts from leaving a waypoint to arriving at the next one. $\P^{\ssup0}$ and $\E^{\ssup0}$ denote probability and expectation if the process starts at time 0 at the beginning of a trip at the zeroth of the waypoints, that is, if the initial waypoint $W_0$ has distribution $\Wcal$.

-In \cite[Theorem 6]{BoudecVojnovic06}, another variant of $Y$ is considered, and it is argued that that process possesses a unique invariant distribution.
+In \cite{BoudecVojnovic06}, Theorem~6, another variant of $Y$ is considered, and it is argued that process possesses a unique invariant distribution.
 Projecting on our first coordinate, the location of the walker, the distribution of $X$ in equilibrium is given by the formula

-where $Z$ is a normalization.
+where $Z$ is a normalisation.
 It turns out below that this formula persists also for a general waypoint measure.
 In particular $\mu_*$ has a continuous density.
 We refer in particular to \cite{Boudec04} for a general methodology to describe this measure.
-See \cite[Section~5]{BettstetterWagner02} and \cite[Section~III and IV]{HyytiaLassilaVirtamo06} for explicit formulas, approximations and simulations for special cases of domains $D$ and waypoint measures $\mu$, like uniform distributions on rectangles and balls.
+See \cite{BettstetterWagner02}, Section~5, and \cite{HyytiaLassilaVirtamo06}, Sections~III and~IV, for explicit formulas, approximations and simulations for special cases of domains $D$ and waypoint measures $\Wcal$, like uniform distributions on rectangles and balls.

-For the sake of illustration, we give an explicit value in $d=2$ in the simplest case where the domain is the unit disk, the waypoint measure $\mu$ is the uniform measure on it and the velocity is chosen to be constant.
-In this case, the density of the waypoint location in the invariant distribution is given by
+For the sake of illustration, we give an explicit value in $d=2$ in the simplest case where the domain is the unit disk, the waypoint measure $\Wcal$ is the uniform measure on it and the velocity is chosen to be constant.
+In this case, the density of the waypoint location in the invariant distribution is given by An approximation with a mean square error $\leq0.0065$ and an absolute error $\leq0.067$ is given by $f_*(x)=\frac{2}{\pi} (1-\llvert x\rrvert ^2)$; see \cite{QZ07} and \cite{BettstetterWagner02}, equation~(18).